KarolS/millfork/docs/api/target-platforms.md

 * `zxspectrum` – Sinclair ZX Spectrum 48k

+* `zxspectrum_8080` – Sinclair ZX Spectrum 48k, using only Intel 8080 instructions

 The primary and most tested platform is Commodore 64.

 Currently, targets that assume that the program will be loaded from disk or tape are better tested.